-There’s something for all the family to enjoy in Arbroath, from Kerr’s Miniature Railway at Arbroath West Links to a performance at the Webster Memorial Theatre.
+There’s something for all the family to enjoy in Arbroath, from hours of fun at the West Links to a performance at the Webster Memorial Theatre.

 View the Arbroath webcam, situated on the Signal Tower Museum.
 Enjoy the views across the marina, beach and harbour, and on a clear day you can see the Bell Rock Lighthouse in the distance.

 Arbroath has great places to eat and drink.
 Enjoy fresh fish and chips at the harbour, eat out at one of the many seafood restaurants or simply enjoy some traditional food and drink in warm, friendly surroundings.

 Take at look at our suggestions for things to see and do during a Day Out in Arbroath.